krglaws/MyLFS/README.md

 4. Partition the IMG file via the loop device we've created, put an ext4 filesystem on it, then add a basic directory structure and some config files (such as /boot/grub/grub.cfg etc).

 5. Build initial cross compilation tools.
-This corresponds to chapter 5 in the LFS book.
+This corresponds to chapter 5 in the LFS book, and "phase 1" of the script.

-6. Begin to build tools required for minimal chroot environment. (chapter 6)
+6. Begin to build tools required for minimal chroot environment. (chapter 6/phase 2)

-7. Enter chroot environment, and build remaining tools needed to build the entire LFS system. (chapter 7)
+7. Enter chroot environment, and build remaining tools needed to build the entire LFS system. (chapter 7/phase 3)

-8. Build the entire LFS system from within chroot envirnment, including the kernel, GRUB, and others. (chapter 8)
+8. Build the entire LFS system from within chroot envirnment, including the kernel, GRUB, and others. (chapter 8+/phase 4)

 That's it.